skx/foth/README.md

   * `$COND IF word1 [ .. wordN ] else alt_word1 [.. altN] then [more_word1 more_word2 ..]`
 * It is now possible to use `if`, `else`, `then`, `do`, and `loop` outside word-definitions.
   * i.e. Immediately.
+* `do`/`loop` loops can be nested.
+  * And the new words `i` and `m` used to return the current index and maximum index, respectively.
 * There were many new words defined:
   * `debug` to change the debug-flag.
   * `debug?` to reveal the status.
-  * `dump` dump the compiled form of the given word
+  * `dump` dumps the compiled form of the given word.
-    * You can view all the definitions with something like this:
+    * You can view the definitions of all available words this:
-    * `#words 0 do dup dump loop`
+    * `#words 0 do i dump loop`
   * `#words` to return the number of defined words.
   * Variables can be declared, by name, with `variable`, and the value of the variable can be set/retrieved with `@` and `!` respectively.
     * See this demonstrated in the [standard library](foth/foth.4th)
 * Removed all calls to `os.Exit()`
   * We return `error` objects where appropriate, allowing the caller to detect problems.
-* Make redefining existing words possible.
+* It is now possible to redefining existing words.
   * Note that due to our implementation previously defined words remain unchanged, even if a word is replaced/updated.
 * Load any files specified on the command line.
   * If no files are specified run the REPL.